GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

-Easy-PQXX Build for Windows Visual Studio (0.0.3)
+Easy-PQXX Build for Windows Visual Studio (0.0.4)
 -------------------------------------------------

-[PQXX](http://pqxx.org/development/libpqxx/) is the C++ connector for PostgreSQL.
-Build libpqxx for Windows quickly, with both Debug and Release configurations, install in Program Files, create property sheets to easily use in Visual Studio applications, with named versions for configurations and options.
+[PQXX](http://pqxx.org/development/libpqxx/) is the C++ connector library for PostgreSQL.
+Build the libpqxx library for Windows quickly, with both Debug and Release configurations, install in Program Files, create property sheets to easily use in Visual Studio applications, with named versions for configurations and options.
 Skip past the notes to [Easy-PQXX Batch Build for Visual Studio](#easy-pqxx-batch-build-for-visual-studio) to jump right in with:

 1. Automated batch file to build and install in the selected location (typically C:\Program Files\libpqxx), asking for administrator